 Most people link the words to the direct stock market; however, how many of us really understand the meaning of mutual funds?
+In this article, we will learn the concept of mutual funds for beginners.

 Let get to know the meaning